Republican Party of Kentucky: Current elected officials

-The Kentucky Republican Party controls five of the seven statewide offices and holds a majority in the Kentucky Senate.
+The Kentucky Republican Party controls five of the seven statewide offices and holds supermajorities in both chambers of the Kentucky General Assembly.
 Republicans also hold both of the state's U.S. Senate seats and five of the six U.S. House seats.
-This did not change in the recent state office elections of 2011, as James Comer won the Agriculture Commissioner seat, while the Democrats won all the others.

 Members of U.S. Congress

 U.S. Senate

 Republicans have controlled both of Kentucky's seats in the U.S. Senate since 1998: